sgupta1703/J.A.R.V.I.S/README.md

 JARVIS is a voice-activated AI assistant built with wake-word detection, real-time speech recognition, generative AI (Gemini), and a PyQt6-powered interactive UI — all working seamlessly on your local machine.

-> "Yes, sir?" — JARVIS wakes up with your voice and serves your commands like the iconic assistant from Iron Man.

 ---